ivanIndjic/kubernetes-automation/README.md

         minutes: 1
 ```

- If it all goes as it's should be, you should see output like this:
+ If we done everything correctly, you should see output like this:
 ```
 <!DOCTYPE html>
 <html>